A GUIDE FOR BUSINESSES

 Get Involved – We would love for your business to benefit from one of the UK’s largest events and there are a number of ways you can get involved.
 From viewing galleries to charity cheer points, Vélo-themed decoration to special promotions for spectators, if you have something special planned for the day, get in touch!
 Take a look at some examples from past years for some inspiration here.

 Enter our programme – Vélo South is committed to helping local businesses and our Community Celebration Programme has been set-up to provide advice, support (and in some cases funding) to businesses, communities or local clubs wanting to put on a special event or activation on the day.
 This is a fantastic opportunity to create a fun, inclusive and community-spirited occasion that will help you generate exposure and revenue for your business.
 More information can be found here.
-Applications close at midnight on 1 August and the lucky winner(s) will be announced on 7 August.
+Applications close at midnight on 31st August and the lucky winner(s) will be contacted directly.
 Good Luck!

 Plan ahead – Your business will need to plan ahead if it is open for business on a Sunday and/or involves freight, delivery or other transportation, employs a large number of staff or is located on the Vélo South route.
 To find out if your business is located on or near the route, check out our detailed route map here, complete with a list of the road closures and their timings.